marklogic/marklogic-geo-data-services/CONTRIBUTING.md

    password
 2. Run `./gradlew -i mlDeploy loadTestData test`

+## Inspecting logging of HTTP requests and responses

+If you wish to see the HTTP request/response that each test sends/receives, set the following value in your `gradle-local.properties` file:

+    logRequestAndResponse=true

+Or include it on the command line when running tests:

+    ./gradlew -i test -PlogRequestAndResponse=true

+This is often helpful when running a single test so that you can see what the input and output is for a particular scenario.
+To run a single test, such as `PointQueries`, run the following (this adds the property to the command line, but you can also just add it to your `gradle-local.properties` file so you don't need to remember to add it each time):

+    ./gradlew -i test --tests PointQueries -PlogRequestAndResponse=true

+To run an individual test method, add a period and the method name to the test class name:

+    ./gradlew -i test --tests PointQueries.testPointIntersects1 -PlogRequestAndResponse=true

+To force tests to be run, include `cleanTest`, which will prevent Gradle from not running a test due to it not having changed:

+    ./gradlew -i cleanTest test --tests PointQueries.testPointIntersects1 -PlogRequestAndResponse=true

 # Manual testing

 You can perform manual testing by following the instructions in the `examples/sample-project/README.md` file for